matthiasdemuzere/multitemporal-lcz-mapping/README.md

 All outputs are available HERE > output.
 (MAKE SURE TO ADD LINK!!)

 * The outputs are similar as those provided by the LCZ Generator (see [here](https://lcz-generator.rub.de/submissions)).
-* The FILENAME reflect the settings used in the production:
+* The FILENAME reflects the settings used in the LCZ map production:
   * XX_: CM or IDs or LCZ (type of output, see below)
   * CITYNAME_
   * v1_: TA version (in case multiple iterations will be done)
   * YEAR_
-  * CC_: Cloud Cover
+  * CC_: Cloud Cover threshold
   * ED_: Extra Days before and after relevant year
   * JDs_: Julian days considered (0_366 = all year)
   * L7True: Landsat 7 info is used prior to 2003.